 'Preferential' treatment is defined relative to some 'benchmark' tax system.
-The detail of this benchmark may vary across countries, reflecting different conceptual positions as to the appropriate reference point; this issue is extensively discussed in the wider literature on 'tax expenditures' referenced below.
-For the most part, however, the benchmark in any country can be taken to be close to the tax rules most widely applied there.
+The detail of this benchmark may vary across countries, reflecting different conceptual positions as to the appropriate reference point.
+This issue is extensively discussed in the wider literature on 'tax expenditures' referenced below.
+For the most part, however, the benchmark in any country is likely to be close to the tax rules most widely applied there.

-'Activities' is interpreted broadly, to include all aspects of production or consumption, and so includes the promotion of particular sectors or industries.
+'Activities' is interpreted broadly, to include all aspects of production and consumption.
+It thus includes, for example. the promotion of particular sectors, industries, regions, technologies, or workers.
 The principles recognize that the use of tax incentives to encourage specific activities may have distributional effects (that is increase the real incomes of some while perhaps reducing those of others), and that account needs to be taken of these.

 By 'social benefit' is meant a benefit to wider society beyond any private benefits to those receiving the preferential treatment (and similarly for 'social cost'): see also the remarks on Principle 1.1.
-It encompasses not only what might be thought of as narrowly 'economic' benefit (such as increased output of some favored good) but all forms of wider social benefit (such as reduced pollution, or increased opportunities for disfavored minorities and other possible distributional effects).
+It encompasses not only what might be thought of as narrowly 'economic' benefits (such as increased output of some favored good) but all forms of wider social gain (such as reduced pollution, or increased opportunities for disfavored minorities and other possible welcomed distributional effects).

 The aspirational nature of the principles recognizes that their full implementation may face substantial practical and, perhaps, political constraints.
-Each of them requires that adequate human and other resources be available, which, especially in many lower income countries is, and is likely to remain for some time, far from the case.
-This overarching point is not repeated below.
-With such constraints in mind, the principles are intended to support the most effective use of such resources as can be made available.
+Each principle assumes the availability of adequate human and other resources.
+In many lower-income countries, however, this is not currently the case and is unlikely to change in the near term.
+External support, training and knowledge sharing will be critical for many countries to progress towards fuller achievement of any of the principles set out below.
+For brevity, this overarching point-which applies to meeting the challenges of strengthening domestic revenue mobilization more generally-is not repeated below.
+With such constraints in mind, the principles are nonetheless intended to support the most effective use of such resources as can be made available.